alfredomartinezjr/wosostats/resources/stats-glossary.md

 **opPPass Comp Pct** - Percentage of all open play passes attempted under pressure (excludes throw-ins, free kick passes, goal kicks, and corner kick passes) that were completed.
 Calculated by dividing **opPPass Comp** by **opPPass Att**.

-**Pct opPass Pressd** - Percentage of all open play pass attempts that were taken under pressure.
+**Pct opPass Pressed** - Percentage of all open play pass attempts that were taken under pressure.

 **rFreq Pass Fwd** - Percentage of all passes that were forward passes.